dotnet/csharpstandard/standard/unsafe-code.md

 The default value ([§9.3](variables.md#93-default-values)) for any pointer type is `null`.

-> *Note*: Although pointers can be passed as `ref` or `out` parameters, doing so can cause undefined behavior, since the pointer might well be set to point to a local variable that no longer exists when the called method returns, or the fixed object to which it used to point, is no longer fixed.
+> *Note*: Although pointers can be passed as `in`, `ref` or `out` parameters, doing so can cause undefined behavior, since the pointer might well be set to point to a local variable that no longer exists when the called method returns, or the fixed object to which it used to point, is no longer fixed.
 For example:
 >
 > <!-- Example: {template:"standalone-console-without-using", name:"PointerTypes1", replaceEllipsis:true} -->
 > <!-- Note: the behavior of this example is undefined. -->